sherlock-audit/2023-02-carapace-judging/README.md

 @hrishibhat we are planning to address this

+**vnadoda**

+@hrishibhat @clems4ev3r Min protection amount change is NOT needed because a buyer can only buy one protection per lending position.
+Let me know if you have any questions/concerns.

+**jacksanford1**

+No code change planned, labeling as Acknowledged by protocol team

 # Issue H-10: Missing validation of snapshotId makes it possible for the investor to claim unlocked capitals from the same snapshot multiple times